chironb/ChiCLI/README.md

 - Removed displaying the file name when using debug-args, since that's not working and isn't an easy fix at the moment
 - Had to remove a few built-in aliases for now because of the 16 limitation.
 - Had to trim more text away from things like about, version, and licence.

+Opportunities for Optimization of CPU and RAM Usage:
+- The list command has lots of room to remove code and printf statements.
+- I need to make an entry in this list, every time I think of a place to optimize, so I don't forget and miss some low hanging fruit.
+- I've got to go through the code and replace every integer variable with either a signed or unsigned char.
+This will save a *bunch* of RAM!
+- If I re-write the alias code so that I can define the size of the string holding each alias.
+Right now, there's bug, and when I change the MACRO definition, it borks it up
+- I can save a few vars if I clean up the color-set and profile-set code, so it reads and writes directly and only to memory, and looks it up directly from memory when needed.
+Now that I read it for start-up in -skiptitle mode, I can just tidy up and start using my memory helper macros.
+- I should check the string helper actual functions, as I'm sure there are redundancies from merging code I developed separately and then integrated later.
+- I should create a few static strings that I re-use as much as possible, so I'm not wasting RAM with lots of string literals all over the joint.
+- I should figure out where I can ditch printf for conio functions, where possible.
+- Write something that automatically opens and prints a text file, so I don't have to ask the user to enter: "type chicli-readme" but instead it just gets called when they enter: "help".
+- Even more text file based help, and have it search for a certain tag in the text file.
+Have something like the user enter: "help alias" or "man alias" or "alias -h" or "alias --h" and it pulls up the section of the readme that has the relevant info.

 ![alt text](https://raw.githubusercontent.com/chironb/ChiCLI/main/screenshots/ChiCLI_screenshot_format.png?raw=true)